JeliPenguin/Porticode-Team-4/porticode5-group4-frontend/README.md

 # Deployment

-Install dependencies using npm i
+Installing dependencies using npm i

 startup using npm start